Ten reasons we can’t blame the carbon tax for inflation

 Neoliberalism represented a multi-faceted, deliberate, global strategy by elites to turn the whole ship around.
 A generation later, it is sobering to consider how successful that strategy has been.
-It has clearly empowered and enriched corporations and those who own them, and put workers on the defensive everywhere.
+As Jim Stanford explains, it has clearly empowered and enriched corporations and those who own them, and put workers on the defensive everywhere.

 The Global Economic Crisis—Part 1